simreensiraj/simreensiraj/README.md

 👋 Hi, I’m Simreen

-👀 I’m interested in c/c++, python and baking brownies ;)
+👀 I’m interested in c/c++, python

-🌱 I’m currently learning react
+🌱 I’m currently learning javascript (specifically playing around with react.js)

 📫 You can reach me by email - simreensiraj@gmail.com
 Or you can send me a DM on instagram where I'd mindlessly scroll for hours - @ffs.simreen